 Any religion that doesn't have a central figure or a centralised place is united around a set of principles constituting the centre of a compass.
 Such religion is a qibla and members of the religion constitute the circumference of the compass.

-God (the Supreme Ultimate Taiji) of the ultimate compass.
+God (the Supreme Ultimate Taiji) is the ultimate compass.
 Any religion that is not a qibla on the ultimate compass worships a god different from the Supreme God.

 1. If Islam is not a qibla on the ultimate compass, Allah is a god different from the Almighty God.